simdjson/simdjson/README.md

 ## Thread safety

 The simdjson library is mostly single-threaded.
-Thread safety is the responsability of the caller: it is unsafe to reuse a document::parser object between different threads.
+Thread safety is the responsibility of the caller: it is unsafe to reuse a document::parser object between different threads.

 If you are on an x64 processor, the runtime dispatching assigns the right code path the first time that parsing is attempted.
 The runtime dispatching is thread-safe.